 To help take care of your dog’s dental health, make sure they don’t start chewing anything hard, and ensure they get good daily oral care.

-That’s our guide on whether or not dogs lose their teeth.
+That’s our guide on whether dogs lose their teeth.
 If you want to learn more about dog teeth and what they look like, our dog dental chart is full of fascinating facts.
 Check it out next.